Ysoroko/ft_server/guide.md

 # We change the ownership of the folder we just created so any user can acces it
 RUN chown -R $USER:$USER /var/www/localhost

-# COPY copies files from our computer inside our container.
+# COPY copies files from the given directory on our computer to given directory inside our container.
+# If a file already exists in the specified directory, we will overwrite it
 # We place it inside /etc/nginx/sites-available as required per NGINX documentation
 COPY srcs/localhost /etc/nginx/sites-available